Dhracko/bakers_cake/static/readme_docs/deployment.md

 14. Create Procfile to tell Heroku to create a web dynamo, which will run unicorn and serve our Django app:

-15. Add this line of text to the Procfile: web: gunicorn bakers-cake.wsgi:application
+15. Add this line of text to the Procfile: web: gunicorn bakers_cake.wsgi:application

 16. Log into Heroku via the terminal with the command: heroku login -i
     * It will ask for email address and password.

-17. Temporarily disable collect static using the following command: heroku config:set DISABLE_COLLECTSTATIC=1 –app bakers-cake (--app bakers-cake must be added as I have more than 1 app in Heroku)
+17. Temporarily disable collect static using the following command: heroku config:set DISABLE_COLLECTSTATIC=1 --app bakers-cake (--app bakers-cake must be added as I have more than 1 app in Heroku)

 18. In settings.py, update the ‘ALLOWED_HOSTS settings.
 ‘Localhost’ allows GitPod to still work